LeMonsieurPompidou/robotics-engineering-portfolio/README.md

 4. In the **Environment Variables** section, add:
    - **Name**: `GEMINI_API_KEY`
    - **Value**: Your API key from Google AI Studio
-5. Deploy!
-Vercel will automatically detect the serverless function and static files
+5. Vercel will automatically detect the serverless function and static files

 ### Configuration
 - The `api/chat.js` function handles POST requests at `/api/chat`